StuartGordonReid/r4nd0m/README.md

 1. **r4nd0m** - this is the main script which pulls everything together.
 3. **RandomnessTester** - this class contains all of the NIST tests.
 4. **BinaryMatrix** - this class encapsulates the algorithm specified in the NIST documentation for calculating the rank of a binary matrix.
 This is not the same as the SVD method used to compute the rank of a matrix which is why the scipy.linalg package couldn't be used.
-This class could be more pythonic (pull requests welcome).
 5. **BinaryFrame** - this class, as the name suggests, is just a way of converting a pandas DataFrame to a dictionary of binary strings with the same column names.
 This dictionary and the decimal to binary conversion methods are encapsulated in this class.
-RandomnessTester simply takes in a BinaryFrame object and applies all of the NIST tests to each one of the binary strings contained in the dictionary.
+RandomnessTester simply takes in a BinaryFrame object and applies all of the NIST tests to the binary strings in the dictionary.
 6. **QuandlInterface** and **Argument** - these two classes work together to allow you to interface with the Quandl.com API and download and join lists of datasets.
-Interesting dataset lists can be found in the MetaData folder of the project and your personal auth token can be stored in a .private.csv local file on your computer.
+Interesting dataset lists can be found in the MetaData folder of the project and your personal Quandl authentication token can be stored in a .private.csv local file and loaded at runtime.
 7. **Colours** - this class just makes things look cool in the console.

 The UML diagram below shows how the project is structured (constructed using Dia):